2020 Egyptian Senate election

 Senate elections were held in Egypt on 11 and 12 August 2020, with the diaspora voting on 9 and 10 August.
 Run-offs took place on 8–9 September (6-7 for the diaspora), and their results were announced on 16 September.

 Background

 Shura Council elections were scheduled to take place in Egypt at most a year after the new House of Representatives was seated, according to Article 230 of the Egyptian Constitution of 2012.
 The election did not take place because the Shura Council was abolished in the 2014 constitution.
-However, in 2019, after the 2019 Egyptian constitutional referendum, further amendments made the parliament a bicameral body, with the Shura Council (which was abolished in 2014) restored as the Senate.
+However, in 2019, after the 2019 Egyptian constitutional referendum, further amendments made the parliament a bicameral body, with the Shura Council restored as the Senate.

 Incumbent President Abdel Fattah el-Sisi and parties supporting him have been labeled as running an authoritarian regime by international media outlets.